WanlinTu/Generative-AI-for-Visual-Learning-in-ABA-Therapy/README.md

 By combining model evaluation, targeted prompt design, and iterative testing, we developed a tool that aligns with those priorities.
 Our critical analysis informed both what we built and why we built it that way — making it not just a generative AI demo, but a thoughtfully designed learning experience.

+**Next Step**

+The next step is to collaborate more closely with therapists to conduct systematic testing of prompt variations and image outputs.
+This includes:

+Building a curated prompt library tailored to different therapy goals

+Collecting qualitative feedback from therapists on usability and content relevance

+Exploring automated prompt suggestions or adaptive prompt tuning based on therapist input

+Potentially integrating Stable Diffusion or fine-tuned open-source models for offline or lower-cost generation

 ## Key Resources & References
 DALL·E 3 – OpenAI’s DALL·E [documentation: For text-to-image generation API.](https://platform.openai.com/docs/guides/images?api-mode=responses)